-If you believe that better data quality has huge business value, and you believe the old axiom that you cannot improve something if you cannot measure it, then it follows that measuring data quality is very, very important.
+(Updated October 2018) If you believe that better data quality has huge business value, and you believe the old axiom that you cannot improve something if you cannot measure it, then it follows that measuring data quality is very, very important.
 And it’s not a one-time exercise.
-Data quality should be measured regularly to establish a baseline and trend; otherwise continuous improvement wouldn’t be possible.
+Data quality should be measured continuously to establish a baseline and trend; otherwise continuous improvement wouldn’t be possible.

 Measuring data quality is not simple.
 We have all been exposed to metrics like accuracy, completeness, timeliness, integrity, consistency, appropriateness, etc. Wikipedia’s entry for Data Quality says that there’re over 200 such metrics.
 Some metrics, like completeness and integrity, are relatively easy to measure.
 Most data quality tools and ETL tools can express them as executable rules.
 But others are a lot harder to measure.

-Second is to allow anyone in the organization to identify data inaccuracies and raise issues.
-The issues can then be routed to the right person for correction.
+But there is a better way.
+The best solution is to allow anyone in the organization to identify data inaccuracies and raise issues.
+The issues can then be routed to the data steward(s) for correction.
 And the issues can be rolled up to compile metrics.
 This approach is akin to crowd-sourcing.

-Of these techniques, I think crowd-sourcing is the best.
 The trick is to provide end users with a dead easy way to raise an issue the moment an inaccuracy is discovered.
-Both Magnitude MDM and Data Governance Director provide browser interfaces for raising issues.
+Magnitude MDM provides browser interfaces for raising issues.
 We also have an open API for issues to be reported, tracked, and acted upon.
+We even can export data to a specially formatted Excel file, allowing users to review and correct data off line, but then return the changes back to MDM, with all the validation checks and data quality rules intact.

 - What’s the Root Cause of Bad Data?